vladimirlojanica/ideas/README.md

 I might not know how everything should look or act in my article until later.
 A tool should allow me to:

  * **Specify the Placeholder (or Intention)** When I want to include something on the page, I should specify what I am adding.
 This could be, 'gallery', 'price of item X in database', a reference to a Twitter hashtag or a presentation.
 This could be textual description, a tag, a RDF/N3 or some kind of relationship that identifies the added content in some way.
 This could even be a description of what the content creator wants to include - a note or requirement for consuming by a developer or the designer behind the website.
  * **Embed the Known (Data)**: This is the actual content known at the moment of authorship.
 Likely this will have a known format and meaning.
-This may be a file path, URL, description of a HTTP request, hostnames, port numbers, actual sourcecode and arbitrary XML elements.
+This may be a file path, URL, description of a HTTP request, hostnames, port numbers, actual source code and arbitrary XML elements.
 Sometimes there will be no data and the intention is data, in this case the intention is simply a transclusion point.
  * **View the transclusion points** This is the most important part.
 This is an interface that displays all the places where particular intentions/placeholders have been used.
 This is like a workflow system that shows all the 'unresolved' placeholders.
 Some placeholders/intents are implicit, such as URLs which you may wish to handle specifically depending on the address.

 By treating the transclusion points as independent items to be tracked and controlled, we have better control of content that can evolve over time and stay consistent between pages.
 The transclusion points are 'holes' to be filled by some arbitrary process defined in the future or not at all.